ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop2.md

 - Looked at some different `bash` and `python` tools that could be used to automate different parts of the workflow.
 - Combined all the tools together to make a `workflow.sh` script that we could run from the command line.
 - Organised our project directory to make it clear what the intent of each file is.
-- Creatd a virtual environment for our project to make it easy to run on different computers.
+- Created a virtual environment for our project to make it easy to run on different computers.
-- Turned our `workflow.sh` into a `makefile` so that we could easily run the workflow without repeating unneccessary steps.
+- Turned our `workflow.sh` into a `makefile` so that we could easily run the workflow without repeating unnecessary steps.
-- Talkd about using Nextflow instead of make, but didn't actually do any Nextflow coding.
+- Talked about using Nextflow instead of make, but didn't actually do any Nextflow coding.

 > ## Last weeks code
-> If you didn't participate last week, no stress
+> If you didn't participate last week, this is not a problem.
+>
 > We ended up with a directory structure as follows:
 > ```output
 > my-project/